What is Freemasonry?

-Freemasonry accepts applications from men who are of good character, recommended by those within the fraternity, and who believe in one God.
-With the exception that one must be monotheistic, Freemasonry makes no distinction among the various religions when considering a man for membership, nor does it care about his political beliefs, wealth, or station in life.
+Freemasonry accepts applications from men who are of good character, recommended by those within the fraternity, and who believe in a Supreme Being.
+Freemasonry makes no distinction among the various religions when considering a man for membership, nor does it care about his political beliefs, wealth, or station in life.
 Religion and politics are never discussed in Lodge, and to violate this ancient custom would mean expulsion from the Lodge.
 In all things, it is the interior character of the man and not the external trappings and wealth which would recommend him to become a Mason.

 To become a Mason, an applicant must ask a Mason for a petition, and be recommended by two members.
 The petition is then presented to the Lodge and must be unanimously approved by ballot.
 If successful, the applicant then is qualified to take the Entered Apprentice degree at a special communication of the Lodge.